 An arrow on the instrument cluster display will flash in the direction of the lever position.
 See "Instrument Cluster Display", page 4-9.

-Note: If an arrow indicator flashes at twice the normal speed, this indicates that the bulb in that turn signal light is out.
+Note: If an arrow indicator flashes at twice the normal speed, this indicates that one of the 3 bulbs on that turn signal light side is out.
 Contact your ElectraMeccanica Authorized Service Provider.